 Even though we pay most of our bills and fill out most forms online, somehow, there is still a never ending mountain of paper that ends up in our homes.
 Magazines, flyers, newspapers, school papers and projects; they have the tendency to pile up.
 This is one of the easiest bad habits to break.
 Instead of letting paper pile up, designate a place in the kitchen (or near the entryway) for all paper forms, mail, and periodicals.
 Keep a shredder and recycling bin nearby and sort through it at least once a week.
 For children’s school papers and art projects, consider having a designated storage bin and select a few to save, or even frame a few and hang them up.

 Bad Habit #10: Waiting Until the Cleaning Task Is Overwhelming

 This is one of the hardest habits to break, but breaking it will save you time, energy, and frustration.
 Resist the urge to put off cleaning and waiting until the task has become overwhelming.
 Instead, wash, dry, fold and put away that load of laundry, dust and vacuum one or two rooms each day, and load and empty the dishwasher before dishes pile up, and cleaning the entire house won’t be so daunting.
+Or, better yet, try following a cleaning checklist to stay on track; check out Porch's cleaning checklist and recommended cleaning routine for a fantastic example.
 You’ve got this!

 Congratulations!
 You’ve made it to the end of the list.
 We hope these tips will make your upcoming year a bit easier, and give you more time to do things that you enjoy.
 From all of us at Vital Oxide, Happy New Year!Want more cleaning tips?
 Follow Vital Oxide on Instagram (@vitaloxideofficial).
 If you have any questions, please Contact Us or Send Us a Message on Facebook.
 We’re here to help!